Borrowed and modified from Charlie Stross.

-This website does not attempt to track you, does not knowingly feed your personally identifiable information to any other business or advertising affiliate or network—I don’t even use Google Analytics—and I don’t intend to start collecting or processing personal identifiable information.
+This website does not attempt to track you, does not knowingly feed your personally identifiable information to any other business or advertising affiliate or network.
+I don’t even use Google Analytics.

 This website may leak information about your session to third parties if you allow it to load content from Amazon.com or Automattic’s JetPack (hint: the merchandise links), and if you view it with image loading enabled (I sometimes post image links that direct to websites I don’t control).

 This feature only records activities of a site’s registered users, and the retention duration of activity data will depend on the site’s plan and activity type.

 Data Used: To deliver this functionality and record activities around site management, the following information is captured: user email address, user role, user login, user display name, WordPress.com and local user IDs, the activity to be recorded, the WordPress.com-connected site ID of the site on which the activity takes place, the site’s Jetpack version, and the timestamp of the activity.
 Some activities may also include the actor’s IP address (login attempts, for example) and user agent.